spigad/docker-tutorial/docs/intro/index.md

 !!! tip
     Three different types of change are tracked by `docker diff `:
-    -  A	A file or directory was added
+    -`A` A file or directory was added
-    -  D	A file or directory was deleted
+    -`D` A file or directory was deleted
-    -  C	A file or directory was changed
+    -`C` A file or directory was changed

 ###Commit the changes and use your image